patricktcoakley/Winnie/README.md

 # Winnie

 An [INI](https://en.wikipedia.org/wiki/INI_file) parsing library based on [ConfigParser](https://docs.python.org/3/library/configparser.html) for Swift.
-Currently supports the general featureset of ConfigParser.
+Currently supports the general featureset of ConfigParser except subscripting, interpolation, and proxies, which are non-goals for the time being.

 ## Roadmap